jtsang4/claude-to-chatgpt/README.md

 ### Usage

-When you input the model parameter as `gpt-3.5-turbo-0301`, it will be substituted with `claude-v1.3`. otherwise, `claude-v1.3-100k` will be utilized.
+When you input the model parameter as `gpt-3.5-turbo` or `gpt-3.5-turbo-0301`, it will be substituted with `claude-v1.3`. otherwise, `claude-v1.3-100k` will be utilized.

 #### GUI